When to use AI agents (and when not to)

 5. The task spans multiple systems and requires orchestration

-A workflow that touches CRM, ERP, email, and a customer portal — pulling data from each and writing to each in sequence — is a coordination problem as much as an automation problem.
-Agents are good at this orchestration because they can handle the failures and retries that complex multi-system workflows inevitably encounter.
+A workflow that touches CRM, ERP, email, and a customer portal, pulling data from each and writing to each in sequence, is a coordination problem as much as an automation problem.
+Agents handle this orchestration well because they can manage the failures and retries that complex multi-system workflows inevitably encounter.

 When not to use AI agents